louis2038/gitignore-tui/README.md

 Interactive terminal UI for visually managing .gitignore entries in your Git or Jujutsu projects with support for complex ignore patterns and exceptions.

+## Development Note

+This project was developed through a collaboration between human logic and AI implementation:
+- The core logic (mode system, mark propagation, rule application) was designed and specified by the author
+- The user interface, terminal rendering, and integration code were implemented with AI assistance

+This project was developed as an initial version in a single day.
+Please don't hesitate to send bug reports.

 ## Features

 - 🎨 **Interactive Terminal UI** - Navigate through your project files with an intuitive interface
 - 📁 **Tree View** - Expand and collapse directories to explore your project structure
 - ✅ **Visual Selection** - Check/uncheck files and directories to add/remove from .gitignore
 - 🎯 **Smart Rule Management** - Supports both standard ignore rules and exception patterns
+- 🌟 **Generic Pattern Support** - Handles wildcard patterns like `*.png`, `*.log`, etc. with visual feedback
 - 🔄 **Reverse Gitignore** - Create "ignore everything except" patterns with `/*` + exceptions
 - 🌳 **Root Directory Control** - Clickable `/` root node to ignore or whitelist the entire project
-- 🎨 **Visual Indicators** - Color-coded directories show mixed selection states
+- 🎨 **Visual Indicators** - Color-coded directories and files show selection states
-- 💾 **Smart Editing** - Preserves existing .gitignore entries and comments
+- 💾 **Smart Editing** - Preserves existing .gitignore entries and comments (including generic patterns)
 - 🦀 **Jujutsu Integration** - Optional `-j` flag to automatically untrack ignored files in Jujutsu repos
 - ⚡ **Fast Navigation** - Keyboard shortcuts for efficient workflow